WaqarSyed/chai-aur-react/01vitereact/notes.md

 ### "react-native" is an attachment with the core library to work on "ANDROID APPS"

 - So, the core is library's knowledge is needed with react-native.
+Core library knowledge is helpful.